Florida Bright Futures Scholarship Program

 - Repayment to PHSC for the cost of withdrawn course(s) is required to renew the Bright Futures scholarship for a subsequent academic year.

 - It is the student's responsibility to review Florida Bright Futures scholarship requirements each year.
-Any questions regarding Bright Futures awards can be directed to the Florida Office of Student Financial Assistance (OSFA) or the PHSC Financial Aid Office.
+Any questions regarding Bright Futures awards can be directed to the or the PHSC Financial Aid Office.

 Florida Bright Futures Renewal

 - Students who receive funding during the academic year (fall through spring) are automatically evaluated for renewal of their Bright Futures scholarship at the end of the spring semester.
 Recipients are required to meet minimum credit hour requirements to receive their award each academic year.

 - 12 credit hours or more (full-time) enrollment, student must earn 12 credit hours per semester.

 - 9-11 credit hours (three-quarter time) enrollment, student must earn 9 credit hours per semester.

 - 6-8 credit hours (half-time) enrollment, student must earn 6 credit hours per semester.